ariecattan/coref/README.md

 ## Evaluation

-The output of the `predict.py` script is a file with conll format.
+The output of the `predict.py` script is a file in the standard conll format.
 Then, it's straightforward to evaluate it with its corresponding gold conll file (created in the first step), using the official conll coreference scorer